Eoin O'Duffy: Spanish Civil War

 At first, O'Duffy announced to the press that "he was glad to be out of politics", but in October 1934 he announced his intentions to lead the Blueshirts as an independent movement.
 The Blueshirts split into two factions, one supporting O'Duffy and the other supporting Ned Cronin's leadership.
 O'Duffy and Cronin toured the country attempting to win the support of local Blueshirt branches.
 By 1935, the Blueshirts had disintegrated.
 Seeking to regain his former political influence, O'Duffy attempted to court the IRA, encouraging his followers to wear Easter lilies and desist from informing on republicans.
 In June 1935, O'Duffy launched the National Corporate Party, a fascist political party inspired by Italy's Mussolini.

-The following year, he organised an Irish Brigade to fight for Francisco Franco in the Spanish Civil War.
+The following year, he organised an Irish Brigade to fight for the Nationalists in the Spanish Civil War.
 He was motivated to do so by Ireland's historic link with Spain, his devout anti-communism and a will to defend Catholicism, stating "It is not a conflict between fascism and anti-fascism but between Christ and antichrist".
 In London in September 1936, O'Duffy met Juan de la Cierva and Emilio Mola, promising he would recruit an Irish contingent to fight against the Republicans.

-Despite the Irish Government advising against participation in the war, 700 of O'Duffy's followers went to Spain to fight on Franco's side.
+Despite the Irish Government advising against participation in the war, 700 of O'Duffy's followers went to Spain to fight on the Nationalist side.
 He later stated he had received over 7,000 applications but several complications meant only 700 of these made it to Spain.
-O'Duffy's men saw little fighting and were sent home by Franco, returning in June 1937.
+O'Duffy's men saw little fighting and were sent home by Nationalist leader Francisco Franco, returning in June 1937.
 Franco had not been impressed by the Brigade's lack of military expertise and there were bitter arguments among O'Duffy and his officers about the direction of the Brigade.